AtmosSci-DLESM/DLESyM/evaluation/README.md

 # Evaluating DLESyM
 Analysis routines presented in our study are included here.
+In the table below, key analyses from the paper have been catalogued.
 This catalogue is organized by analysis script/notebook.
-For each, I provide a short description, identify significance to the study, and list the output files what were analyzed in the paper.
+For each, I provide a short description, identify significance to the study, and list the data files what were used for analysis in the paper.
 These output files are available at our UW-hosted data store (linked [here](https://dlesym.atmos.washington.edu/DLESyM_AGU-Advances/)).
 Most analysis routines make use of caches to for quick replication of results.
 For full transparency, some of these intermediate cahces have been made available in the data store ([this subdirectory](https://dlesym.atmos.washington.edu/DLESyM_AGU-Advances/analysis_cache/)).

 For ease of replication, I have made public some processed output from CMIP experiments as well as processed ERA5 reanalysis data.
 Full citation and acknowledgmenet of data sources is provided in our paper.